General Witness Information

 How do I receive my reimbursement?

 At the conclusion of their testimony, witnesses complete a witness voucher to make a claim for fees and expenses.
-Generally, a check for all fees will be mailed to the witness by the U.S. Marshal's Office when the case is over.
+Generally, the process for reimbursement takes several months.
+You will receive a check from the United States Treasury Department.